-SAHC is an Erasmus Mundus masters course in Structural Analysis of Monuments and Historical Constructions.
+SAHC is a leading international Masters Course in Structural Analysis of Monuments and Historical Constructions.

 The objective of SAHC is to offer an advanced education programme on the engineering of conservation of structures, with a focus on architectural heritage.
 The main focus of this training is the application of scientific principles in analysis, innovation and practice of conservation of monuments and historical constructions worldwide.

 The Masters Course has duration of one academic year and is held on a rotating basis among partners, so each student follows coursework in one partner institution and dissertation in another one.
 The language of instruction and examinations is English.
 The degree awarded is a Master's degree, provided as a double degree from the institutions involved.

 Visit our news section for information on seminars and other activities within the SAHC Consortium.